Silicon Valley Community Foundation

-The Silicon Valley Community Foundation (SVCF) is a donor-advised community foundation serving the Silicon Valley region.
+The Silicon Valley Community Foundation (SVCF) is a donor-advised community foundation in Silicon Valley.
 It is the largest charitable foundation in Silicon Valley.

 History

 Early history: 2006–2011

 Silicon Valley Community Foundation was formed on July 12, 2006, through the merger of two community foundations in the San Francisco Bay Area: the Peninsula Community Foundation (headquartered in San Mateo, California) and Community Foundation Silicon Valley (headquartered in San Jose, California).
 Silicon Valley Community Foundation launched officially on January 3, 2007 (headquartered in Mountain View, CA.

-In September 2008, Silicon Valley Community Foundation announced five key grantmaking strategies: Economic Security, Education, Immigrant Integration, Regional Planning and a Community Opportunity Fund to address time-sensitive community needs including safety-net services (2008-2013).
+In September 2008, Silicon Valley Community Foundation announced five key grantmaking strategies: Economic Security, Education, Immigrant Integration, Regional Planning and a Community Opportunity Fund to address time-sensitive community needs including safety-net services (2008–2013).

 2012

 On December 18, 2012, Facebook founder and CEO Mark Zuckerberg and his wife Priscilla Chan announced a donation of 18 million Facebook shares to the Silicon Valley Community Foundation, which at the time of the donation were worth a total of about $500 million.

 Silicon Valley Community Foundation raised a total of $985 million in 2012.
 Assets under management grew to about $2.9 billion, and the foundation awarded a total of $292 million in grants in the year 2012.

 In December 2012, SVCF helped relaunch Caltrain's Holiday Train, a nine-year tradition was brought back after a two-year hiatus.